aghaynes/simulacrumWorkflowR/paper.md

 SQLite: While both Oracle and SQLite use SQL syntax, there are notable differences between their syntaxes.
 For example, SQLite uses ‘LIMIT’ while Oracle uses ‘ROWNUM’.
 The sqldf package's implementation also restricts table creation capabilities within SQLite.
 Adjustment by NDRS is likely before execution on CAS.
 Time Management: While Simulacrum facilitates SQL query testing, time estimates for queries may not align with CAS performance due to its larger dataset.
 Similarly, code adjustments will take time that is unaccounted for in this.
 Despite this limitation, the package remains useful for benchmarking other components of the R script and identifying performance bottlenecks.

 # Acknowledgements
 Jakob Skelmose and Jennifer Bartell acknowledge funding by the Novo Nordisk Fonden (NNF20OC0063268) via the Health Data Science Sandbox (https://hds-sandbox.github.io).
 Martin Bøgsted and Rasmus Rask Kragh Jørgensen acknowledge funding by the Novo Nordisk Fonden (NNF23OC0083510) via the SE3D project (Synthetic health data: ethical deployment and dissemination via deep learning approaches).
+We grately appreciate the feedback from Lora Frayling at Health Data Insigth.

 # References